absurdlyhard/Applied_Data_Science_Capstone/README.md

 # Applied Data Science Capstone

-This repo contains all the jupyter notebook files of IBM Applied Data Science Capstone @ Coursera.
+This repo contains all the jupyter notebooks and other required supplementary files of IBM Applied Data Science Capstone @ Coursera.